BY SOFO ARCHON

 But I am telling you: This is utter horseshit!

 To be religiously indoctrinated means to suppress yourself in numerous ways.
-That’s because to follow a religious dogma means that you act in certain ways solely because a scripture or an authority figure says so, and not because you truly feel like doing so, and this has tremendously negative consequences both on yours and the world’s the well-being.
+That’s because to follow a religious dogma means that you act in certain ways solely because a scripture or an authority figure says so, and not because you truly feel like doing so, and this has tremendously negative consequences both on your and the world’s well-being.

 Firstly, you fill your psyche with self-hatred, because, when you feel that you are not complete, loved and accepted as you are, how can you love yourself?
 You can only hate yourself.
 And when you hate yourself, how can you love others?
 You can’t, for self-love is the beginning of other-love.

 In addition, doing certain things just because your religion says that are good might actually be harmful to yourself and those around you, even if you have the best intentions.
 No wonder some of the greatest atrocities in the human history have taken place in the name of religion.

 Lastly yet perhaps most importantly, when you believe that your religion is the only true religion, you start seeing other religions as inimical to yours and you turn against those who subscribe to them.
 Therefore, organized religion inevitably breeds hatred and conflict among people.

 Having said the above, most of the world’s major religions do have at their core some important lessons to teach, so study them and learn what you can from them, but make sure to discard what you feel is not right and helpful.
 Above all, don’t be attached to any ideology, whether religious or otherwise.

 Being deeply social beings with an inherent need to connect and be loved by others, many of us choose to compromise the way we live in order to receive social approval, out of fear that if we don’t do so we’ll be abandoned and experience loneliness.

 This way, however, we only achieve to sacrifice our well-being.
 Obviously, to force yourself into doing things just because others told you to do so, is not the best decision to make for yourself.